Louis Freeh: TWA Flight 800

 Subsequently, FBI agents blocked attempts by the NTSB to interview witnesses, according to a copy of a safety board report obtained by Aviation Week & Space Technology.
 One month after the explosion, chemists at the FBI crime laboratory in Washington found traces of PETN, an explosive component of bombs and surface-to-air missiles.
 Nevertheless, on November 18, 1997, the FBI closed its investigation by announcing that "no evidence has been found which would indicate that a criminal act was the cause of the tragedy of TWA flight 800."

 Almost three years later, in August 2000, the NTSB published its final report which stated that "the probable cause of the TWA flight 800 accident was an explosion of the center wing fuel tank (CWT), resulting from ignition of the flammable fuel/air mixture in the tank."

 Centennial Olympic Park bombing

 The U.S. Senate Subcommittee on Terrorism, Technology and Government Information heard testimony from Freeh regarding the leaking of Richard Jewell's name to the media in connection with the bombing at the 1996 Olympic Games.
-Freeh testified that he did not know how the name of Jewell, who had been falsely accused in the bombings, had been leaked to the media.
+Freeh testified that he did not know how the name of Jewell, who had been falsely accused in the bombings, had been leaked to the media; CNN reported that Freeh had lied under oath.